How to Hang Wall Murals

 - Wallpapering tool or brush

-How to hang wallpaper guide
+How to hang wall mural guide

+Make sure you have all the lengths and that none of them are defective or damaged.
 Start by dividing the lengths as indicated by the cutting symbols.
 Lay the lengths, with the label facing upwards, in numerical order starting with length number 1.
-Make sure you have all the lengths and that none of them are defective or damaged.

 Our wall murals are always hung from the left to the right, start with the left corner of your wall.
 The lengths are numbered in hanging order from left to right.
 The lengths should be hung edge to edge without any overlapping.
 It is essential that the first length is vertically straight.
 (Tip: Make a pencil mark one wallpaper width from the left near the ceiling.
 Hold a plumb line on the mark and draw a vertical line down the wall.
 Then line up your first length of wallpaper with the pencil line.)